 - Meyer: derives from the medieval German word for “superior” or “mayor” (meiger) which could be interpreted to mean a feudal lord or land overseer.
 As wealthy landholders, the Meyer’s held a high-class status.

-- Mueller: an occupational last name meaning “miller.”
+- Mueller: What is the origin of the last name Miller?
+An occupational last name meaning “miller.”
 Almost every language has a last name meaning miller as a result of the job’s traditional importance.

 - Schmidt: another occupational surname, the German form of “Smith.”
 Blacksmiths, coppersmiths, goldsmiths, gunsmiths, and locksmiths were all highly valued jobs in late medieval society.